polyverse/EnVisen/docs/help.md

 # EnVisen User Guide

-EnVisen dissects your binaries in the convenience of your web browser!
+EnVisen (pronounced *envision*) dissects your binaries in the convenience of your web browser!

 ## Hello World